Boston City FC… of the people, by the people, for the people

 Boston City played 17 matches in 2016, winning 10, drawing 2 and losing 5 to finish behind reigning NPSL champion New York Cosmos B in one of the league’s toughest conferences.
 Playing home matches at Malden Catholic High School, which included a crowd of 927 fans for the season opener on May 1, central defender Gabriel De Souza, midfielder Michael Bustamante and goalkeeper Vitor Scariot all won individual NPSL all-star honors.

 In 2017, the Lions qualified for the prestigious Lamar Hunt U.S. Open Cup for the first time and won away from home in the first round, beating Western Mass Pioneers 5-4 on penalties following a 2-2 draw.
 Boston City suffered a 2-1 home loss to GPS Omens in the second round.

 Boston City played 12 regular season matches in 2017, winning 6, drawing 3 and losing 3 to finish second in the realigned Northeast Conference Atlantic Division White and again advanced to the playoffs.
 The Lions again fell at the first playoff hurdle, losing 2-1 at home to Hartford City.

 Top scorer Isaac Nana Addai, who found the net 13 times and also supplied 7 assists and won a Mitre Nattional NPSL Player of the Week award, was loaned at the end of the season to Brazilian Campeonato Paulista first division club Ferroviaria with a view to earning a permanent transfer.

-Boston City launched its Youth Soccer Partner Program in March 2017, forming allicances with local town soccer programs, and also partnered with the Sports Museum of New England, which now includes the club’s artefacts among its exhibits.
+Boston City launched its Youth Soccer Partner Program in March 2017, forming alliances with local town soccer programs, and also partnered with the Sports Museum of New England, which now includes the club’s artifacts among its exhibits.